 The following morning, we took the car ferry from Gryllefjord on Senja to Andenes on Andøya, one of the Vesteralen Islands.
 This ferry only runs during the summer months and only sails three times a day.
 You cannot reserve your spot in advance, you just have to get in line early.
 We took the first ferry of the day, at 11am.
 It takes 1 hour and 45 minutes to make the crossing to Andenes, so we arrived at 12:45 pm.

-Hiking the Stave-Bleik Coastal Trail
+How to Hike the Stave-Bleik Coastal Trail

 The trail is named for its starting and ending points: the town of Stave in the south and the town of Bleik in the north.
 It is 9 km in length, taking hikers past coastal beaches and coastal cliffs.
 Måtind is the highest point along the coast and this is the spot where you get the best views.